How to sew a fitted sheet (from 100% silk fabric)

 Pre-wash the fabric.
 If we are going to use it for bedding it has to go to the washer regularly.
 Before pre-washing I had to serge (to finish) 2 raw edges (other two are selvages, they don’t unravel) because the silk fabric is fraying a lot and if you pre-wash in the washing machine without finishing the edges first you will lose quite a lot of fabric in both ends.
 So I pre-washed it in warm water for 20 minutes (so it will not shrink later) and let it dry outside (not in the dryer).
 After that I ironed it with a steam iron.

 Let’s cut the fabric.
+Before that, we need to square the fabric if necessary; please refer to my article “How to cut fabric perfectly straight” for a short tutorial.
 So you know your mattress length, width and height.
 Look at the figure below how you should have your fabric cut.

 The 4 blue rectangles are necessary to cover sides of our mattress and c1 is equal c plus 15-20 cm (this fabric will go under the mattress).